Tom Robinson Artist

 "My favorite piece is the next one."

-Tom Robinson -- artist, curator, arts administrator, competition founder and judge, teacher, innovator -- has been a driving force in the Chicago art scene for over 30 years.
+Tom Robinson -- artist, curator, builder, arts administrator, competition founder and judge, teacher, innovator -- has been a driving force in the Chicago art scene for over 30 years.

 In 2007 students from Chicago’s North Avenue art therapy program, C4, started visiting my new studio.
 Over a period of several visits, staff art therapist Dali McGuire hit upon the idea that I should do charcoal portraits of her students, and, in a collaboration with their self-portraits, we would produce an art show to be held in December of this year.